catherinemoresco/PDFProject/README.md

 This is arguably the hardest of the tasks we set out to accomplish, and the least perfect.
 Scanned documents are extremely diverse in appearance, and it is difficult to construct an algorithm that works universally.

-Nevertheless, we managed to complete an implentation that works for most well-formed documents.
+Nevertheless, I managed to complete an implentation that works for most well-formed documents.
 It works with a series of blurs and filters to create a new image with large white boxes where the words used to be.

 Like this.